nipunaupeksha/v3/content/jobs/Freelancer/index.md

 url: 'http://www.freelancer.com/'
 ---

-- Worked with multiple clients on wide variety of projects while providing performant and robust code up to the client satisfaction.

-- Used a spectrum of languages, frameworks, and libraries such as, Node.js, Express, MySQL, React, React Native, Python, Laravel, etc.
+- Worked with a variety of different languages, platforms, frameworks, and content management system such as Java, Python, JavaScript, TypeScript, Angular, React, and Laravel.

-- Architected and implemented full stack projects, machine learning projects and web and mobile applications.
+- Architected and implemented several front-end, back-end, full-stack, mobile, and desktop applications.

-- Interfaced with clients on daily basis, providing them technological expertise and knowlege.